Proudly Canadian owned, we're recognizing a new Canadian accomplishment each week as we celebrate our great country's 150th year!

 Though the replay was not quite instant (as it was rebroadcast after 30 seconds), it was a pivotal moment in the history of sports broadcasting.
 Retzlaff also pioneered innovative camera angles that are still used today.

-The tart slowly evolved from there, and is now one of the few authentically Canadian recipes that exists on paper.
+The tart slowly evolved from there, and is now one of the few authentically Canadian recipes that exists on paper (and a personal favourite).

-In case you’ve never tasted this delectable treat (!), butter tarts are made of just a few ingredients: a butter pastry shell, super, syrup, and eggs (raisins or pecans are optional).
+In case you’ve never tasted this delectable treat (!), butter tarts are made using just a few ingredients: a butter pastry shell, super, syrup, and eggs.
+Raisins or pecans are optional, but encouraged.

 1909: Thomas Ryan, born in Guelph, Ontario, moved to Toronto in 1905 with hopes of “making it big”.
 He opened the first ten-pin bowling club in Canada located in downtown Toronto (the intersection of Yonge and Temperance Streets).
 It was an elite establishment.